feathersjs/feathers/learn/authorization.md

 hide: true
 ---

-## Authorization

-Authorization is the process of determining after successful authentication if the user is allowed to perform the requested action.
-This is again where hooks come in handy.
+Authorization is the process of determining after [successful authentication](/learn/authentication) if the user is allowed to perform the requested action.
+This is again where [hooks](learn/validation#hooks) come in handy.

-### User authorization
+## User authorization

 Since *feathers-passport* adds the authenticated user information to the service call parameters we can just check those in the hook and return with an error if the user is not authorized: